rahimy7/WhatsappOrderManager/replit.md

   - Modern input field with rounded design and enhanced send button
   - Background gradient similar to WhatsApp for better message contrast
   - Enhanced typography and spacing for improved readability
+- June 26, 2025.
+Customer registration system and personalized greetings implemented:
+  - Automatic customer registration flow for new WhatsApp users
+  - Name collection process with validation for first-time users
+  - Personalized welcome messages using customer names for returning users
+  - Registration flow tracking with step-by-step validation
+  - Database integration for customer profile management
+  - Seamless transition from registration to main menu options
+  - Error handling and flow recovery for registration failures
+  - Complete customer lifecycle management from first contact to order completion

 ## User Preferences